Delray Beach man sentenced to 41 months in prison for Medicare fraud

 It included beneficiary names, addresses, dates of birth, Social Security numbers and Medicare beneficiary identification numbers.
 Some of the illicit transactions involved foreign actors, including sellers in the Philippines and buyers in Egypt, according to the indictment.

-The Department of Homeland Security-Office of Inspector General and FBI Miami investigated the case.
+The Department of Homeland Security-Office of the Inspector General and FBI office in South Florida investigated the case.

 Medicare beneficiaries who believe they have been a victim of medical identity theft can file a complaint with the HHS-OIG hotline by calling 800-HHS-TIPS (800-447-8477) or with the Centers for Medicare and Medicaid Services by calling 800-MEDICARE (800-633-4227).